Structure theorem for projective klt pairs with nef anti-canonical divisor: Introduction

-{\hyperref[conj2]{Conjecture \ref*{conj2}}} is a starting point to tackle the case where $X$ is smooth and $\Delta=0$, but it seems quite difficult to solve {\hyperref[conj2]{Conjecture \ref*{conj2}}} in general.
-In fact, it is unclear whether the argument in \cite{Paun97} works even for klt pairs $(X, \Delta)$ with a smooth $X$.
-The proof in this paper, which is explained in the next subsection, does not need {\hyperref[conj2]{Conjecture \ref*{conj2}}} and is new even in the smooth case.
+{\hyperref[conj2]{Conjecture \ref*{conj2}}} is partially solved for the orbifold fundamental group $\pi_{1}^{{\rm{orb}}}(X, \Delta)$ of an orbifold pair $(X, \Delta)$, but it seems quite difficult to solve {\hyperref[conj2]{Conjecture \ref*{conj2}}} in the general case.
+In fact, it is even unclear whether the argument in \cite{Paun97, Paun17} works for klt pairs $(X, \Delta)$ with smooth $X$.
+Since {\hyperref[conj2]{Conjecture \ref*{conj2}}} for smooth projective varieties is a starting point of \cite{CH19} as explained above, we need to take another strategy for the proof of {\hyperref[thm-main]{Theorem \ref*{thm-main}}}.
+Our strategy displayed in this paper is independent of the results on fundamental groups and is new even in the smooth case.

-{\hyperref[thm-main]{Theorem \ref*{thm-main}}} can be applied to a problem on uniformizations and fundamental groups of klt pairs $(X, \Delta)$ with nef anti-log canonical divisor.
-Indeed, the fiber of $\psi : X' \to Y$ in {\hyperref[thm-main]{Theorem \ref*{thm-main}}} is simply connected by \cite{Tak03} (see {\hyperref[thm-funda]{Theorem \ref*{thm-funda}}} for details).
-Hence, our result reduces the uniformization problem of $(X, \Delta)$ to the conjecture below.
-This conjecture is formulated only for the fundamental group of Calabi-Yau varieties (not of their smooth loci), and thus more straightforward than {\hyperref[conj2]{Conjecture \ref*{conj2}}}.
+{\hyperref[thm-main]{Theorem \ref*{thm-main}}} can be applied to prove the uniformization theorem of klt pairs $(X, \Delta)$ with nef anti-log canonical divisor.
+Indeed, {\hyperref[thm-main]{Theorem \ref*{thm-main}}} reduces the uniformization problem for $(X, \Delta)$ to the following conjecture, which is formulated only for the fundamental group of Calabi-Yau varieties (and not for the regular locus), and thus more straightforward than {\hyperref[conj2]{Conjecture \ref*{conj2}}}.

 \begin{conj} Let $Y$ be a projective klt variety with numerically trivial canonical divisor.
 If $Y$ has vanishing augmented irregularity, then $\pi_{1}(Y)$ is finite. \end{conj}